friendly-bits/openwrt-packages/net/geoip-shell/DETAILS.md

 **geoip-shell-geoinit.sh**
 - This script is sourced from all main scripts.
 It sets some essential variables, checks for compatible shell, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell.const file which stores some system-specific constants.

-**geoip-shell-detect-lan.sh**
-This script is only used under specific conditions:
-- During initial setup, with whitelist mode, and only if wan interfaces were set to 'all', and LAN subnets were not specified via command line args. geoip-shell then assumes that it is being configured on a host behind a router and firewall, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
-- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection is enabled. geoip-shell then re-detects LAN subnets automatically.

 ### Library Scripts
 - lib/geoip-shell-lib-common.sh
 - lib/geoip-shell-lib-setup.sh
 - lib/geoip-shell-lib-ipt.sh
 - lib/geoip-shell-lib-nft.sh
 - lib/geoip-shell-lib-status.sh
+- lib/geoip-shell-lib-non-owrt.sh
 - lib/geoip-shell-lib-arrays.sh
 - lib/geoip-shell-lib-uninstall.sh
+- lib/geoip-shell-lib-ip-tools.sh

 The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.

-The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
-It is used in the -manage script.
+The lib-setup script implements some of the CLI interactive and noninteractive setup and arguments parsing.
+It is used by the -manage script.

 The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.

-The -ipt and -nft scripts implement support for iptables and nftables, respectively.
+The -lib-ipt and -lib-nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.

+The -lib-non-owrt script includes some functions which are not needed for OpenWrt

 The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.

 The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.

+The lib-ip-tools script is only used under specific conditions:
+- During initial setup, with whitelist mode, and only if wan interfaces were set to 'all', and LAN subnets were not specified via command line args. geoip-shell then assumes that it is being configured on a host behind a router and firewall, uses this script to detect the LAN subnets and offers the user to add them to the whitelist, and to enable automatic detection of LAN subnets in the future.
+- At the time of creating/updating firewall rules, and only if LAN subnets automatic detection is enabled. geoip-shell then re-detects LAN subnets automatically.

 ### OpenWrt-specific scripts
-- geoip-shell-lib-owrt-common.sh
+- geoip-shell-lib-owrt.sh
 - geoip-shell-init
 - geoip-shell-mk-fw-include.sh
 - geoip-shell-fw-include.sh